Arrell Global Food Prizes

 Nature of submission |

-Royal-Mach-Gaensslen Prize
+Royal-Mach-Gaensslen Prize for Mental Health Research

-This annual national Prize provides funding to outstanding rising star researchers who are affiliated with a Canadian academic or clinical research institution in the field of mental health, to encourage them to continue to pursue their research interests in Canada.
+This annual national prize provides funding to outstanding rising star researchers who are affiliated with a Canadian academic or clinical research institution in the field of mental health, to encourage them to continue to pursue their research interests in Canada.

 Value of award | $100,000 CAD |

-Eligibility requirements | Candidates shall be rising star researchers who are 45 years of age or youngerat the application date, are Canadian citizens or have landed immigrant status in Canada and are currently residing in Canada or are residing abroad but are committed to return to Canada within six months from the date of the Prize.
+Candidates shall be rising star researchers who are 45 years of age or younger at the deadline date, are Canadian citizens or have landed immigrant status in Canada and are currently residing in Canada or are residing abroad but are committed to return to Canada within six months from the date of the Prize.
 Candidates shall be affiliated with a Canadian academic or clinical research institution.
 Research shall be in a mental health discipline.
 Candidate’s research shall provide a clear research strategy with a coherent plan for knowledge dissemination and knowledge translation.
 Demonstrated track record in research with excellence in scientific rigor, innovative thinking, imagination and originality.
 Candidates must hold an M.D. (or equivalent) and/or a Ph.D. |

 Deadline | July 15 (annually) |